aimms/how-to/Articles/310/310-gss-ui-for-specialists.rst

 This article is a companion article to :doc:`Incident Handling for Organizations<../310/310-incident-handling-for-organizations>`.
 It describes the User Interface for specialists supporting end-users of the application at hand.

-The User Interface for specialists let them investigate the components of a Session History easily.
+The User Interface for specialists lets them investigate the components of a Session History easily.
 The Session History consists of the following components:

 #.
-Incident summary, as supplied by the end user
+Incident summary, as supplied by the end-user

 #.
 Errors as data - we want both an overview of the errors in a session, and per error a stack of active identifiers such as defined parameters and procedures.